 - Anyone who loves meaningful road trip stories

-Kimimila Locke is an educator and activist from the Standing Rock Lakota Nation in South Dakota and Ahtna Dené Nation in Tazlina, Alaska.
+Kimimila Locke is an educator and activist from the Standing Rock Lakota Nation in South Dakota and Ahtna Dene Nation in Tazlina, Alaska.
 Belonging was inspired by her relationship with her daughter and by a desire to see her family reflected in books.
-She holds a master’s in teaching and over twenty years of experience as an educator, with time spent teaching English and Lakota in public schools.
-A co-founder of the Mní Wičhóni Nakíčižiŋ Wouŋspe (Defenders of the Water School) during the No Dakota Access Pipeline (NoDAPL) Prayer Camps, she has committed her adult life to saving Indigenous language and seeks to create safe spaces that reconnect youth to their land and strengthen their culture.
+She holds a master's in teaching and has over 20 years of experience as an educator, with time spent teaching English and Lakota in public schools.
+A cofounder of the Mní Wichóni Nakíciži?
+Wou?spe (Defenders of the Water School) during the No Dakota Access Pipeline (NoDAPL) Prayer Camps, she has committed her adult life to saving Indigenous languages and seeks to create safe spaces that reconnect youth to their land and strengthen their culture.
 She lives in Albuquerque, New Mexico.

 Teresa Dzieglewicz is a Pushcart Prize–winning poet, educator, and lover of rivers and prairies.
-She is a Black Earth Institute fellow, a Chicago Poetry Center Poet-in-Residence, and part of the founding team of Mní Wičhóni Nakíčižiŋ Wouŋspe (Defenders of the Water School).
-Her first book of poetry, Something Small of How to See a River, is forthcoming from Tupelo Press.
+She is a Black Earth Institute fellow, a Chicago Poetry Center poet in residence, and part of the founding team of Mní Wichóni Nakícži?
+Wou?spe (Defenders of the Water School).
+Her first book of poetry is Something Small of How to See a River.
 She lives with her family in Chicago, Illinois, on Potawatomi land.

-Sheridan MacKnight is an award-winning painter and jeweler whose work reflects a contemporary Native American perspective with spirituality and grace.
-She received her bachelor’s from ArtCenter College of Design in Pasadena, California, and has created works that are housed in institutions all over the country, including the New Mexico Museum of Art, the Davison Art Center at Wesleyan University, the Hood Museum of Art at Dartmouth College, and the San Diego Museum of Art.
+Sheridan Eve MacKnight is an award-winning painter and jeweler whose work reflects a contemporary Native American perspective with spirituality and grace.
+She received her bachelor's from ArtCenter College of Design in Pasadena, California, and has created works that are housed in institutions all over the country, including the New Mexico Museum of Art, the Institute of American Indian Arts, the School for Advanced Research, the Hood Museum of Art at Dartmouth College, and the San Diego Museum of Art.
 Sheridan is Hunkpapa Lakota, White Earth Chippewa, and Scottish.
 She lives in Santa Fe, New Mexico.
 Author Kimimila Locke is her niece.